Kho kho: Modern era

-In July 2022, the player draft for Ultimate Kho Kho was completed, which is a six-team franchise-based Indian Kho Kho tournament.
+Several major kho kho developments have taken place in India.
+In July 2022, the player draft for Ultimate Kho Kho was completed, which is a six-team franchise-based Indian kho kho tournament.
 Its inaugural season ran from August 14 to September 4, 2022.
+The Kho Kho Federation of India conducts the National Championships for men, women and juniors every year.
+India was also the host and winner of the inaugural 2025 Kho Kho World Cup.